scuzzydude/asimov/asimov.md

 Personally, I feel this kind of technology is way down the road.
 I think we'll colonize the stars before we have this kind of immortality.

-If I'm wrong and we develop it sooner, I think it would be hubris worse than man building an "unsinkable ship."
+If I'm wrong and we develop it sooner, I think it would be hubris worse than building an "unsinkable ship."
 Who are we to choose immortality when our predecessors didn't have that choice?
 What have we done to deserve this?
 Talk about royalty.
 Some people can go visit granddad in digital heaven, and the rest of us are stuck looking at pictures of what Grandma had for breakfast in her underwear as a 20-year-old college student on her archived Instagram feed?
 That's going to cause all kinds of class warfare.
 Future people will be like, *"Rich people get to live forever and my kid gotta to pay \$10K to bury my ass in a pine box with a corporate sponsored tombstone?
-Ain't going out like that, I'm about to get radical up in here."*
+Ain't going out like that!"*

 I'm using saint here as a general term, I mean people in ancient history who did extraordinary things.
 The critical factor is why we know about these people.
 We know about them because, in the case of Catholic Saints, the church took responsibility and wrote down what these extraordinary people did.
-They had to write it down, and when there was new church in a new town, they needed a book, so somebody wrote it down again, sometimes verbatim, but often, the scribe doing the copying might add a little sauce.
+They had to write it down, and when there was new church in a new town, they needed a book for that church, so somebody wrote it down again.
+Sometimes verbatim, but often, the scribe doing the copying might add a little sauce.
 Not much, an adverb here and an adjective there, fix the pacing, change ordering of the scene, you know, just make it read better.
-This goes on for years and decades and centuries, and by the time we get to the printing press, well, you have the Apple TV+ version of Asimov's *Foundation*.
+This goes on for years and decades and centuries, and by the time we get to the printing press, you have the Apple TV+ version of Asimov's *Foundation*.

 If you've used TikTok, you are probably aware that ordinary people do extraordinary things every day and then let the whole world know about it.
 Are millennial young people more extraordinary than all those old timers?
 No, it's just a lot cheaper -- on the order of a billion times cheaper -- to make a permanent record of an extraordinary event.
 Once you upload that TikTok, the cost of keeping it forever is negligible.
 Because of improving technology, it gets cheaper by the minute.
 Compare that to the cost of training, feeding, and sheltering an army of scribes for generation after generation.